orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 But its message stuck: learning happens *through* the game, not *before* it.
 Over time I learned to trust the process.

-EEven now, I’m still learning — and that’s the point.
+Even now, I’m still learning, and that’s the point.
 The CLA is built on continuous exploration.

 ---